Chapter 3: The Reading Journal Protocol

 ## Limitations

-- Didn't account for musical features (tempo, key)
+- Doesn't account for musical features (tempo, key) that shape

 ## Questions This Raises